Reavexx/Zombie_Slayer/README.md

 ```
 == Description ==
 ```
-Everything was scripted by yourself, there are no duplicates in this PvE game
+Everything was scripted by ourself, there are no duplicates in this PvE game

 NoCopyRight
 ```